Jack LaLanne: Books, television and other media

 LaLanne presented fitness and exercise advice on television for 34 years.
 The Jack LaLanne Show was the longest-running television exercise program.
 According to the SF Chronicle TV program archives, it first began on 28 September 1953 as a 15-minute local morning program (sandwiched between the morning news and a cooking show) on San Francisco's ABC television station, KGO-TV, with LaLanne paying for the airtime himself as a way to promote his gym and related health products.
 LaLanne also met his wife Elaine while she was working for the local station.
 In 1959, the show was picked up for nationwide syndication, and continued until 1985.

 The show was noted for its minimalist set, where LaLanne inspired his viewers to use basic home objects, such as a chair, to perform their exercises along with him.
 Wearing his standard jumpsuit, he urged his audience "with the enthusiasm of an evangelist," to get off their couch and copy his basic movements, a manner considered the forerunner of today's fitness videos.
 In 1959, LaLanne recorded Glamour Stretcher Time, a workout album that provided phonograph-based instruction for exercising with an elastic cord called the Glamour Stretcher.
 As a daytime show, much of LaLanne's audience were stay-at-home mothers.
-Wife Elaine LaLanne was part of the show to demonstrate the exercises, as well as the fact that doing them would not ruin their figures or musculature.
+LaLanne's wife Elaine LaLanne was part of the show to demonstrate the exercises and to show that doing them would not ruin the figures or musculature of women.
 LaLanne also included his dog Happy as a way to attract children to the show.
-Later in the run, another dog named Walter was used, with LaLanne claiming "Walter" stood for "We All Love To Exercise Regularly."
+Later in the run, another dog named Walter was used, with LaLanne claiming "Walter" stood for "We All Love To Exercise Regularly".

 LaLanne published several books and videos on fitness and nutrition, appeared in movies, and recorded a song with Connie Haines.
 He marketed exercise equipment, a range of vitamin supplements, and two models of electric juicers.
-These include the "Juice Tiger," as seen on Amazing Discoveries with Mike Levey, and "Jack LaLanne's Power Juicer."
+These include the "Juice Tiger", as seen on Amazing Discoveries with Mike Levey, and "Jack LaLanne's Power Juicer".
 It was on the show that LaLanne introduced the phrase "That's the power of the juice!"
-However, in March 1996, 70,000 Juice Tiger juicers, 9% of its models, were recalled after 14 injury incidents were reported.
+However, in March 1996, 70,000 Juice Tiger juicers, 9% of all its models, were recalled after 14 injury incidents were reported.
 The Power Juicer is still sold in five models.

-LaLanne celebrated his 95th birthday with the release of a new book titled, Live Young Forever.
+LaLanne played the role of "Hercules" in the Christmas television movie, "The Year Without a Santa Claus" starring John Goodman, in 2006, his last acting role.

-In the book, he discussed how he maintained his health and activeness well into his advanced age.
+LaLanne celebrated his 95th birthday with the release of a new book titled Live Young Forever.